microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/group-list-memberof.md

 ---
-title: "List memberOf"
+title: "List group memberOf"
 description: "Get groups that the group is a direct member of. "
 author: "dkershaw10"
 ---

 # List memberOf
 Get groups that the group is a direct member of.

 This operation is not transitive.
 Unlike getting a user's Office 365 Groups, this returns all types of groups, not just Office 365 groups.